MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ## Send an Adaptive Card

-Adaptive Card and MessageFactory are used to send rich messages including texts, images, video, audio and files to communicate with users.
-However, there are some differences between them.

-First, only some channels support Adaptive Cards, and channels that do support it might partially support Adaptive Cards.
+While you can use the _message factory_ to create a message that contains an attachment (of any sort), an _Adaptive Card_ is one specific type of attachment.
+Note that some channels don't support Adaptive Cards, and channels that do may only partially support them.
 For example, if you send an Adaptive Card in Facebook, the buttons won't work while texts and images work well.
-MessageFactory is just a helper class within the Bot Framework SDK to automate creation steps for you, and supported by most channels.
+The message factory is a Bot Framework SDK helper class used to automate creation steps for you.

-Second, Adaptive Card delivers messages in the card format, and the channel determines the layout of the card.
-The format of messages MessageFactory delivers depends on the channel, and is not necessarily in the card format unless Adaptive Card is part of the attachment.

-To find the latest information on Adaptive Card channel support, see the [Adaptive Cards Designer](http://adaptivecards.io/designer/).
+Adaptive Cards are an open card exchange format enabling developers to exchange UI content in a common and consistent way.
+However, not all channels support Adaptive Cards.

+The [Adaptive Cards Designer](http://adaptivecards.io/designer/) provides a rich, interactive design-time experience for authoring adaptive cards.

 > [!NOTE]
 > You should test this feature with the channels your bot will use to determine whether those channels support adaptive cards.